 The Red Sox signed Crawford to a seven-year, $142 million contract in Dec.
 2010.

-Crawford is not in the lineup for Friday's game against the Diamondbacks.
+Crawford is not in the lineup for Saturday's game against the Rockies.

 To instantly reveal our fantasy analysis of every player – including Carl Crawford – simply subscribe now.

 |Preseason||Subscribe now to see our 2014 projections for Carl Crawford||3-Year Averages||92||375||352||50||95||33||23||4||6||35||12||3||18||64||1||2||2||.270||.307||.409||.717|